isaacnmm/pestpolicy-hugo2XX/content/posts/why-are-mole-traps-illegal/index.md

 Luckily, flooding the moles is a legal of controlling moles as it will not directly cause physical injury to the animal but will kill it humanely.
 - However, practically flooding may only work to irritate the moles and thus they may be forced to move off your property - this natural technique for mole control is cheap and may be used more regularly.
 ## Conclusion
-In conclusion, the anti-trapping law passed in 2000 bans trapping moles in some states such as Washington DC - especially with methods using the snap�trap or body-gripping design traps.
+In conclusion, the anti-trapping law passed in 2000 bans trapping moles in some states such as Washington DC - especially with methods using the snaptrap or body-gripping design traps.
 - Alternative mole control methods that are legal include using drowning, drugs, gas, ferrets, and shooting.
 - Generally, moles are considered unclassified and thus homeowners are allowed to trap this wildlife especially if they're damaging your property, or harming your domestic animals or crops.